Hippocampome-Org/hco_dev_docs/docs/csdevdocs/cstp.md

 In STP, when spikes occur changes happen to presynaptic neuron chemical balances [4].
 For instance, in short-term depression (STD) neurotransmitters are depleted at the axon.
 In short-term facilitation (STF), an influx of calcium occurs in the axon.
 In the synapse model, STD and STP are managed by u and x variables.
 The u and x variables are assigned to the presynaptic neuron index.
 The A variable is the synaptic response amplitude or weight (see programming: STP formulas: unknown section for more info).
 The A variable is assigned to a pair of preId and postId at the individual synapse level.
 This represents that each [preId,postId] can have its own synaptic response amplitude.
 I (current) is assigned to a pair of preId and postId at the individual synapse level.
 This means each synapse has its own unique current level.
 I current will eventually be added to a post-synaptic neuron at which point that value is assigned to a single post-synaptic neuron and not a synapse.
 Tau_d (aka tau_s in fig. 1) is assigned to [preId,postId] at the group level.
 Neuron types can be represented in CARLsim using neuron groups.
 Tau_d being at the group level means that it has a specific value for a neuron type pair.<br>
 <br>
 <b>CSTP and non-CSTP results differences</b><br>
-In simulations with STP and without CSTP it has been observed that there is some kind of possible GPU computing bug that is causing different results than in simulations with CSTP.
-Further investigations will be made.
+In simulations with STP and without CSTP it has been observed that there was a bug in non-CSTP processing of STP.
+A bug fix has been sent to the CARLsim team.
+References: https://github.com/UCI-CARL/CARLsim6/issues/16, https://github.com/UCI-CARL/CARLsim6/pull/17.

 <br>References:<br>
 [1] http://uci-carl.github.io/CARLsim4/classCARLsim.html#a54170c96807d6cdf699fa3664f81505e<br>